chriskonnertz/string-calc/README.md

 Bad examples:

 ```
-0.1.2
+0.1.2 // Two periods
-2.2e3
-7E-10
+2.2e3 // "e" will work in PHP code but not in a term
+7E-10 // "E" will work in PHP code but not in a term
 ```

-From the tokenizer's point of view, numbers in a term are always positive.
+Just for your information: From the tokenizer's point of view, numbers in a term are always positive.
 This means that the tokenizer will split the term `-1` in two parts: `-` and `1`.

 > Attention: The fractional part of a PHP float can only have a limited length.
-If the number has a longer fractional part, it will be cut.
+If a number in a term has a longer fractional part, the fractional part will be cut somewhere.